 Summary

-This lesson introduced the physical and virtual network components.
-The information covered various objects which will help when discussing different types of models and topologies.
+- This article introduced the physical and virtual network components.
+The information covered various objects which will help when discussing different types of network models and topologies.

-The TCP/IP model along with two common network models were described, the Client–server and Peer-to-Peer network models.
-The lesson explained the models and relating them to physical systems helped one see how each host, and workstation, makes up a network.
+- The TCP/IP model along with two common network models were described, the Client–server and Peer-to-Peer network models.
+The article explained the models and relating them to physical systems helped one see how each host, and workstation, makes up a network.

-Network topologies and types were also discussed to provide an idea of the various ways a network can be constructed and the scope or range they have.
+- Different types of network topologies were also discussed to provide an idea of the various ways a network can be constructed and the scope or range they have.